Your research can make a greater societal impact through technology commercialization.

 - Discussions with a 3rd party entity

 Industry loves to speak with faculty about their research, for many reasons, but mostly, you provide expertise and knowledge they don’t have in-house.
-When discussing your research, a potential project, or an idea with a third party, it's always best to have a Non-Disclosure Agreement (NDA) in place to protect your confidential information, very important.
+When discussing your research, a potential project, or an idea with a third party, it's always best to have a Confidential Disclosure Agreement (CDA) in place to protect your confidential information, very important.

-If you can't get the NDA executed, and discussions are scheduled, please do the following:
+If you can't get the CDA executed, and discussions are scheduled, please do the following:

 - Speak about WHAT you can do, but not HOW you do it.